Jennie Patrick

 Jennie Patrick (born 1949) is an American chemical engineer and educator.
 As a high school student, she participated in the integration of Alabama's public schools.
 At Massachusetts Institute of Technology in 1979, she became one of the first African American women in the United States to earn a doctorate in traditional chemical engineering.
-Note that Lilia Abron gained her PhD in 1972.
-In industry, she did pioneering work on supercritical fluid extraction.
+She went on to pioneer work on supercritical fluid extraction.
 Her educational work has focused on the mentoring of African American and female students.

 Childhood

 Jennie Patrick was born on January 1, 1949, to James and Elizabeth Patrick of Gadsden, Alabama, which she later described as "quite rural, very slow, just a typical southern town".
 She was the fourth of five children.
 Her father was a laborer, and her mother worked as a housekeeper.
 Neither had more than a sixth-grade education, but they believed that education was the way out of poverty and encouraged all their children to pursue formal education.
 They bought two sets of encyclopedias for their children, which Patrick read, along with books from the local public library.

 Patrick describes herself as a very curious child.
 In an interview with Jeanette E. Brown, she explained: "[I] just wanted to understand why things were, and how things operated.
 Living in a rural setting allowed me to be very close to nature.
 The wonders of nature seemed to have fueled my desire even more so, to understand why things happened in a certain way."

 Patrick's elementary and middle schools were segregated, but supportive.
 She was curious about how things worked and was very imaginative.
 She recalls that her fifth grade teacher, Mr. Anthony Knowledges, taught her math at a much higher level than her peers, and credits her sixth grade teacher, Mrs Pinkie Bridges, as an inspiration to "achieve anything I wanted".